Jomolungma/WhatsAppChatBeautifier/README.md

 ## Caveats

-WhatsApp and Threma use localized strings in its exported chats, such as "&lt;attached&gt;" translated to the phone's language to reference attached media, and localized timestamps for its messages.
+WhatsApp and Threma use localized strings in their exported chats, such as "&lt;attached&gt;" translated to the phone's language to reference attached media, and localized timestamps for its messages.
 Switch your phone to English while exporting chats to avoid any localization issues.